 A: Throughout, the rumour mill would very much churn out stories.
 I mean it just never ended.
-Some of them true, some of them half true, some of them pure speculation.
+Some of them true, some of them pure speculation.

 Q: What did you find some of the greatest challenges about being a security policeman?